Have you considered getting involved in property renovations?

 8. Site Clean up

 Renovating could make you a lot of money, but there are potential dangers for the unwary.
-These include:

-1. Rushing in to a project with only marginal profit
+1. Rushing into a project with only marginal profit

 2. Assuming that buying a cheap property will automatically make a good renovation profit